State government

 - individual employment matters

-- solicitors, politicians or ministers of the crown
+- the conduct of solicitors, politicians or ministers of the crown